ishwor-systems/data-engineering-lab/README.md

 ## What I'm Practicing

 - variables and data types
-- strings and built-in string methods
+- strings and built-in string methods.
 - lists, tuples, sets, and dictionaries
 - loops and simple data transformations
 - beginner Python problem solving capacity in notebooks